Itinerary: (09 Nights / 10 Days)

 7 Agra This morning visit the Taj Mahal, mausoleum of Empress Mumtaz Mahal, the beloved spouse of Shah Jahan and described as the most extravagant monument ever built for love.
 The vastness of geometric perfection and balance with design, together with the finesse of the rich inlay work with semi precious stones in white marble is executed with great skill.
 It marks the most developed stage of Mughal architecture.
 The designer is believed to be Ustad Ahmad Lahori (closed on Friday).
 Also visit the mother Terasa ashram & Orphanage.
 Overnight at Hotel.

 8 Agra-Sikandra-Delhi (203 Kms/ 4 hrs) Morning drive to Delhi enroute visit the mighty tomb of the Emperor Akbar, located at Sikandra.
 It lies within a spacious garden enclosed by high walls.
 On its southern side is a high gate with four towering minars, and false gates placed for the sake of symmetry.
+Excursion in New Delhi.
 The gate is embellished with thick bold patterns.
 The mausoleum was begun by Akbar himself, but completed in 1613 by his son the Emperor Jahangir, who modified the original design and added a marble cloister on the top containing the false grave of the Emperor.
 The real grave lies in a simple crypt like sepulchral chamber.
 Drive to Delhi & upon arrival check in at Hotel Clark International / Surya Shelter.
 Overnight at Hotel.

 9 Arrival Delhi Day free at leisure (no transport).